 Thinking of addiction as a primarily physical illness doesn’t do the disease justice.
 Addiction is a complex disease, but it’s primarily a brain disorder rather than a physical condition.
 Addiction impacts and alters brain function, making it hard for clients to break free from substance abuse.
-Take a closer look at the role of behavioral health services on the road to addiction recovery.
+Take a closer look at the role of a behavioral health therapist on the road to addiction recovery.

 Dual Diagnosis Treatment